Rublev stuns 11-time champion Nadal at Monte Carlo Masters - WHIZ News

 After winning the ATP Cup with Russia, he reached the quarterfinals at the Australian Open and then won the ABN AMRO World Tennis Tournament in Rotterdam last month for his fourth title in seven months.
 Since Rotterdam, he’s reached four consecutive semifinals, including Monte Carlo.

-Breaking Nadal with authority at the start of the third set, he even outdid Nadal by edging a 35-shot rally in the next game, prompting the rare sight of Nadal hunching forward to rest his hands on his knees.
+Breaking Nadal with authority at the start of the third set, Rublev even outdid his opponent by edging a 35-shot rally in the next game, prompting the rare sight of Nadal hunching forward to rest his hands on his knees.

 Although Nadal somehow broke back to 1-1, he was scrapping beyond even his means and Rublev pulled away for one of the biggest wins of his career.